xurion/cv/README.md

 ## Other

-Service workers have been disabled due to the static nature of this application.
+Service workers have been disabled due to the static nature of this application. tmp.